xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/scene_Intro.md

+#Scene description
+##Location
+Undefined location with a crossroad.
+May appear as necessary for the GMs.

+##Setup

 As you were traveling the road as you reached the crossroad.
 There was a old, rotten sign showing the destinations and the ruins of old guard tower.
 You got accustomed to the sounds of these untamed wilds over the last few weeks spend